Developing good habits helps us focus on things that need our attention most.

 7. Getting hooked on lattes

 That $4 latte is killing your budget.
-One latte a day each workday adds up to $20 a week — $1,040 a year.
-If you tip a dollar each time, you're spending $1,300 a year.
-There's surely something you'd rather do with that $1,000.
+One such latte a day each workday adds up to $20 a week — $1,040 a year.
+If you tip a dollar each time, you’re spending $1,300 a year.
+There’s surely something you would rather do with that $1,000.